 At Adobe Research, we bring together the most innovative people we can find and give them the freedom to explore and invent new technologies.
 To encourage more gender diversity in this effort, Adobe Research created the Women-in-Technology Scholarship.

 Each year, we select new scholars—all outstanding female undergraduate and master’s students who are studying computer science, computer engineering, or closely related technical fields at North American universities.
-To join the ranks of these scholarship winners, apply today!
-We are accepting applications for 2022 scholarships until September 15, 2021.
-To learn more about eligibility criteria, scholarship details, and how to apply, please see our program page.
+Even though applications for the 2022 season are now closed, you can check our program page to learn about future application opportunities.

 Adobe Research Women-in-Technology Scholars pour their cutting-edge ideas and novel approaches into their work in computer science and engineering.
 Here, our 2021 scholars shared with us what truly sparks their curiosity about the fields they are studying.